DavidOrakpo/portfolio_app/README.md

 If I had more time, I would have loved to expand more on the Localization.
 At the moment, I was not able to figure out an efficient way to automatically localize into other languages.
 But I will continue to research this

 # Challenges Faced
 My Major challenge during this project was coming up with a design scheme and theme.
 I am used to working along side Product Designers who are usually responsible for this part.
 However, it was a much needed challenge to expose me into the world of design.
+I overcame this by watching alot of youtube videos on introduction to design.
+I also looked at the HNG design handbook posted on their twitter.

 # Links and Files

+The link to the apk can be foud [here](https://drive.google.com/drive/folders/1iXIpE2RxhAJMTwtcWZxI8ndY9YMdFGDg?usp=sharing), while the appetize link can be foud [here](https://appetize.io/app/brnppglssav3ogdhklefq3dtda?device=pixel4&osVersion=12.0&scale=75)